 The U.N.
 Sustainable Development Goals forecast outlines a conservative estimate that $12 trillion will enter the market for the singular purpose of protecting the planet’s health.
 However, improving awareness of global challenges in climate, freshwater, and food from the oceans, forests, and soils will not stop threats to billions of people’s lives and well-being.

 We see the issue well because we have the Global Reporting Initiative (GRI) in Amsterdam, Netherlands.
 A subtle but growing use of the Dow Jones Sustainability Indexes (DJSI) and many others.
 Despite clear trade-offs in things like lives saved, nations remaining stable, it isn’t working.
 Innovation in renewable energy and reductions in war-like postures and armament spending is not working.
 The acceptance of catastrophic resolution by business and political leadership becomes “Hearts and Prayers, or Grace of God” policies to defend preemptive inaction.
 Benchmark progress does not exist.
 If I want to conquer the world with a billion tons of Pez with collectible plastic dispensers, I can thank my CFO’s brilliant manipulations and her profit targets.

 Altering capitalism away from income and toward the dollar could revitalize generously corrupted accounting systems.
 The GND and whatever other countries want to call it will invest in breakthroughs, cause disruptions, followed by recognizing, punishing, and sidelining unstainable sectors.

 Putting a time value on the dollar could put GND, and TBL innovation on the fast track, as Elkington and many others are pleading.
-The lack of a pace and scale for change awaits the radical intent of public policy demand for an improved public good.
+However, the lack of a pace and scale for change awaits the radical intent of public policy demand for an improved public good.
 The biosphere overshoot is unacceptable.